silverjuke/silverjuke/docs/user-guide.md

 - After the given number of minutes, Silverjuke plays the number of tracks defined in the second input field.

-- The tracks to play are chosen randomly from the selected Music Selection in the last popup.
-You may also define your own Music Selections and use them here, more details are found the chapter Music Selections (btw. you can open the "Music Selection"-Dialog directly for here by pressing the button "...").
+- The tracks to play are chosen randomly from the selected music selection in the last popup.
+You may also define your own music selections and use them here, more details are found the chapter music selections (btw. you can open the "Music selection"-Dialog directly for here by pressing the button "...").

 Finally, some hints to the option "If the playlist is empty":